 Insurance for long-term care is welfare improving compared to self-insurance - through precautionary savings or asset accumulation (Frank 2012).
-However, important demandside factors (Brown and Finkelstein 2011) impose significant limits to the expansion of private insurance.
-Both public and private insurance are subject to potential problems of moral hazard.
-Moral hazard occurs when there is an additional utilization of LTC services due to the presence of insurance (Konetzka et al. 2019).
+However, important demand-side factors (Brown and Finkelstein 2011) impose significant limits to the expansion of private insurance.
+Both public and private insurance are subject to potential problems of moral hazard. moral hazard occurs when there is an additional utilization of LTC services due to the presence of insurance (Konetzka et al. 2019).
 Some studies on adverse selection suggest that insurance is more likely among those who have private information of their need of care.

 Some individuals misperceive the actual costs of care and are subject to a number of behavioural biases explaining limited coverage (Brown and Finkelstein 2011).
-Given the potentially catastrophic and uncertain costs, pooling risks can make the costs more predictable.
-However, it is debatable the extent to which the costs ought to be covered by public funds.
-One of the additional arguments for government support is to avoid family impoverishment resulting from the catastrophic nature of some long-term care needs.
+However, given the potentially catastrophic and uncertain costs, pooling risks make the costs that are more predictable, however, it is debatable the extent to which the costs ought to be covered by public funds.
+One of the additional arguments for government support is to avoid family impoverishment resulting from catastrophic nature of some long-term care needs.